input-output-hk/plutus-pioneer-program/docs/prework/setup/docker.md

 **Be patient while running these commands.** Depending on your hardware configuration and an internet connection, the time required to execute the command `cabal update` may vary.
 It takes at least 5 minutes to finish; however, we experienced waiting times of up to 15 minutes in some hardware and internet settings.
 {% endhint %}

-7. Now, to finish the dev container setup, type and execute the command `cabal build all` in the VS Code terminal, as the image below shows.
+7. Now, to finish the dev container setup, type and execute the following command in the VS Code terminal to build all the dependencies required by Plutus.

+    ```bash
+    cabal build all
+    ```

+    A sample execution of this command is shown in the image below.

     ![VS Code terminal window shows the `cabal build all` command.](images/docker-guide-22.png)